UTexas

 5. While reservations are not always required, they are strongly encouraged.
 Without a reservation, a person or organization may find the facility locked or the space in use by another person or organization.

 6. In some buildings, public assemblies unrelated to the purpose of the building may be prohibited completely.
+University persons and organizations seeking to engage in a public assembly inside a building are responsible for confirming such assembly is permitted in a given building.
 To avoid disruption of University operations, the Main Building may not be used for such public assembly at any time.

 Sec.
 13–903.
 Notice and Consultation